 Insight by Vehicle Type

-Further, US and Europe hold the second and third largest automotive cybersecurity market share respectively, due to the growing electric vehicle adoption, and the increasing deployment of connected cars.
+Further, the US and Europe hold the second and third largest automotive cybersecurity market share respectively, due to the growing electric vehicle adoption, and the increasing deployment of connected cars.

-Some of the key players operating in the automotive cybersecurity market Harman International, Continental AG, Robert Bosch GmbH, Denso Corporation, Aptiv PLC, Symantec Corporation, NXP Semiconductors N.V., Honeywell International Inc., Trillium Secure Inc., and Escrypt GmbH.
+Some of the key players operating in the automotive cybersecurity market are Harman International, Continental AG, Robert Bosch GmbH, Denso Corporation, Aptiv PLC, Symantec Corporation, NXP Semiconductors N.V., Honeywell International Inc., Trillium Secure Inc., and Escrypt GmbH.

 Source: VynZ Research